ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Providers MUST provide clear instructions on when a verifying record can be removed.
 The user SHOULD de-provision the resource record(s) provisioned for a DNS-based domain verification challenge once the challenge is complete.

 Consumers of the provider services need to relay information from a provider's website to their local DNS administrators.
 The exact DNS record type, content and location is often not clear when the DNS administrator receives the information, especially to consumers who are not DNS experts.
 Providers SHOULD offer detailed help pages, that are accessible without needing a login on the provider website, as the DNS adminstrator often has no login account on the provider service website.
 Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name) to be added SHOULD be provided along with help instructions.

+## CNAME Record

+CNAME records cannot co-exist with any other data; what happens when both a CNAME and other records exist depends on the DNS implementation, and might break in unexpected ways.
+If a CNAME is added for continuous authorization, and for another service a TXT record is added, the TXT record might work but the CNAME record might break.
+Another issue with CNAME records is that they must not point to another CNAME.
+But while this might be true in an initial deployment, if the target that the CNAME points to is changed from a non-CNAME record to a CNAME record, some DNS software might no longer resolve this as expected.
+However, when using a properly named prefix, existing CNAME records should never conflict with regular CNAME records.

+It is therefore NOT RECOMMENDED to use CNAMEs for DNS domain verification.

 # Security Considerations